 - A reduction in packing fouling (slime-forming bacteria)

 - Improvements in heat transfer and process control

 - Reductions in treatment and energy costs

 One of the most important processes in fuel ethanol production is yeast fermentation of glucose into ethanol.
 When fermentation is running well, downstream operations run well.
-Unfortunately, if fermentation does not run well, downstream processes become fouled and low quality byproducts are produced.
-Also, fuel ethanol output is compromised reducing facility profits.
+If fermentation does not run well, downstream processes become fouled and low-quality byproducts are produced.
+Fuel ethanol output is also compromised, reducing facility profits.